kirigamilabs/toro-website/README.md

 Welcome to the codebase for the Tōrō website.

-The website is for testing of the Tōrō concept built on Stacks for the Easy A Consensus Hackathon.
+The website is for testing of the Tōrō toolbox built on Stacks for the Easy A Consensus Hackathon.

-For reference clarity contracts, please look at toro folder which contains reference contracts too.
+For reference clarity contracts, please look at toro folder.

 ## Getting Started